Ready-made Foods - Bread; Breakfast Cereal; Canned Savouries;Pastry; Pasta & Noodles;Pies & Pasties; Ready Meals; Salad; Savoury Snacks and Soup

 - Also, some ethnic grocers sell vegan naan, so it’s worth checking!

-This isn’t a definitive list – the range of cereals continues to expand – but it will get you started.
+This isn’t a definitive list – the range of cereals continues to expand, including lots of ancient grains/wheat and/or gluten-free – but it will get you started.
 When in doubt, check a company’s website or give them a call.
 If you are concerned about sugar intake, bear in mind that many commercial cereals contain very high amounts - even some brands of muesli and other 'natural' cereals.
 The more sugar included, the nearer it is to the top of the ingredients list!
 Go for a sugar-free or low-sugar content - or make your own, using unsweetened oat and wheat flakes, nuts, seeds and dried fruit.
 And see our granola recipe

 - Doves Farm: Chewy Rice Pop & Chocolate Cakes; Cornflakes; Wholewheat Cereal Biscuits